msorens/images-from-the-aether/README.md

 - Tooltips are used whenever there is additional helpful information to share with the user.

 - The API key modal test button shows both a spinner while testing and then positive or negative feedback right on the button when a result is determined.

+## Performance

+There are a couple points of note regarding performance.
+First, as already discussed, displaying a large, growing collection of objects can quickly bog down the UI if implemented naively.
+The virtual scrolling component largely takes care of this, keeping what is actually being rendered to a very small, essentially constant number of items--just what is in the current viewport.

+Second, the fact that this large collection of objects is a set of images is a concern.
+Image files are much larger than text files, of course, so having to download a lot of them to fill the screen could introduce lag times to the user.
+Caching of said images is vital.
+But the way I am using images in the app makes this issue moot.
+TODO

 ## Further Points on Maintainable Design